Alaa-Salah-ElSayed/US-Bikeshare-Data-Analysis-Project-/README.md

 * Most popular month
 * Most popular day
-Most popular hour
+* Most popular hour
-Most popular start station
+* Most popular start station
-Most popular end station
+* Most popular end station
-Most popular combination of start and end stations Total trip duration
+* Most popular combination of start and end stations
+* Total trip duration
-Average trip duration
+* Average trip duration
-Types of users by number
+* Types of users by number
-Types of users by gender (if available)
+* Types of users by gender (if available)
-The oldest user (if available)
+* The oldest user (if available)
-The youngest user (if available)
+* The youngest user (if available)
-The most common birth year amongst users (if available) Finally, the user is prompted with the choice of restarting the program or not.
+* The most common birth year amongst users (if available) Finally, the user is given the option of resuming the program or not.